nu11man/react-native-essentials/README.md

    ./creator.sh
 ```

-This shell is going to clone this repository, install all the libraries and set up configurations listed bellow and the remove any temporary file from including this repo.
+This shell is going to clone this repository, install all the libraries and set up the configurations listed bellow.
+Finally it will remove any temporary file from your filesystem including this repository.

 Now you can run the application with: